-Critically acclaimed saxophonist Darryl Yokley has been recognized as a very talented composer and arranger by The New York Times, Downbeat Magazine, and more for writing unforgettable tunes for his band Sound Reformation, which has just released their second album Pictures at an African Exhibition.
+Critically acclaimed saxophonist Darryl Yokley has been recognized as a very talented composer and arranger by The New York Times, Downbeat Magazine, and more.
 Jazz critic Brent Black described Yokley's playing by saying “Yokley is a critic’s worst nightmare as he side steps standard categorization with ease" and Dave Cantor of Downbeat Magazine said of his recent release Pictures at an African Exhibition that the young saxophonist was "nakedly shuttling emotion through his instrument."
 However his music and playing are described, the consensus is that Darryl Yokley is an artist with a unique concept and a sound like no one else.

 After graduating Michigan State University, Darryl started playing and touring with Motown legends the Four Tops, the Temptations, and the O Jays.
 Yokley was enjoying his time playing with the legendary musicians, but had a desire to swing again and he felt he finally had the time to dedicate himself to jazz and uphold the tradition of learning the music in the streets from older musicians.
 He moved to Philadelphia in 2007 to complete his “doctoral studies” from mentors such as Tim Warfield, Orrin Evans, Mike Boone, Sid Simmons, Mickey Roker, Edgar Bateman, and Byron Landham playing gigs in Philadelphia and frequenting the jam sessions almost every night.
-He moved to New York in 2009 and within less than a year he started performing main shows as a leader at a variety of venues and has performed with such artists as Orrin Evans, the Captain Black Big Band, Nasheet Waits, Valery Pomonarev’s Big Band “Our Father who Art Blakey”, Eddie Allen, Jack Walrath, Ralph Peterson, Frank Lacy, Duane Eubanks, Bill McHenry, and others.
+He moved to New York in 2009 and within less than a year started performing with many great artists including Eddie Palmieri, Ralph Peterson Jr, Jack Walrath, Orrin Evans, the Captain Black Big Band, Nasheet Waits, Frank Lacy, Valery Pomonarev’s Big Band “Our Father who Art Blakey”, Duane Eubanks, Eddie Allen, Camille Gainer Jones III, Thomas Marriott, and others.
 Yokley has performed for world-renowned musician and producer Quincy Jones as well as being the special guest artist for the closing ceremony for the ARPA International Film Festival in Hollywood 2014.
 In 2015 he was commissioned to write music for the Philadelphia Museum of Arts exhibition Represent: 200 years of African-American Art.
-His success as a bandleader and sideman has lead him around the U.S. as well as international performances.
-In addition to performing with some of the best names in jazz and MoTown, Darryl has also performed and recorded with contemporary vocalist and song writer Rhonda Ross, as well as maintaining an active career as a classical soloist and chamber musician.
+His success has led him to perform around the world including The Kennedy Center, Lincoln Center, Madison Square Garden, Wolff Trap, and more.
+In addition to performing with some of the best names in jazz and Motown, Darryl also performed with Rhonda Ross for two years where he served as saxophonist and arranger in addition to recording with the singer songwriter.
+He also still maintains an active career as a classical soloist and chamber musician.

 Yokley formed his band Sound Reformation back in 2010 and they released their debut album The Void in 2012, which received favorable reviews from such critics as Brent Black and Charles Latimer.
-The band’s popularity continues to grow with the recent release of his second, album Pictures at an African Exhibition, which was released April 20th, 2018 and has thus far received many great accolades and Yokley is currently still receiving review and interview inquiries for the album.
+The band’s popularity has continued to grow after his second album, Pictures at an African Exhibition, which has received numerous accolades including the New York Times, Downbeat magazine, All About Jazz, and has led to multiple tours with the band.